pytorch/pytorch/docs/source/amp.rst

 are much faster in ``float16``.
 Other operations, like reductions, often require the dynamic range of ``float32``.
 Networks running in mixed precision try to match each operation to its appropriate datatype.

-By default, you don't need to call ``.half()`` on your model(s) or data to use the routines below.
-In fact, you shouldn't.
-Model weights should remain ``float32``.

-Mixed precision should not require retuning any hyperparameters, as long as the conventions shown in the :ref:`Automatic Mixed Precision Examples<amp-examples>` are obeyed.

 .. contents:: :local:

 Gradient Scaling